Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## Introductions

-Kubernetes Ingress specification allows for annotations.
-We use annotations to expose Application Gateway specific features that can't be exposed using the ingress specification.
-It is important to note that annotations defined on an ingress resource are applied to all HTTP setting, backend pools and listeners defined within a given ingress resource.
+The Kubernetes Ingress resource can be annotated with arbitrary key/value pairs.
+AGIC relies on annotations to program Application Gateway features, which are not configurable via the Ingress YAML.
+Ingress annotations are applied to all HTTP setting, backend pools and listeners derived from an ingress resource.

 ## List of supported annotations

+For an Ingress resource to be observed by AGIC it **must be annotated** with `kubernetes.io/ingress.class: azure/application-gateway`.
+Only then AGIC will work with the Ingress resource in question.

 | Annotation Key | Value Type | Default Value |
 | -- | -- | -- |